o3de/o3de.org/content/docs/user-guide/editor/console-cvars-commands.md

 ## Console Variables

-Console variables (cvars) provide a convenient way to expose variables which can be modified easily by the user either by being entered in the console during runtime or by passing it as command\-line argument before launching the application.
+Console variables (cvars) provide a convenient way to expose variables which can be modified easily by the user either by being entered in the console during runtime or by passing it as command-line argument before launching the application.

 ### Registering new console variables